cosmos/gaia/docs/docs/governance/best-practices.md

 Each major proposal type has a rough template available on the forum: [Text](https://forum.cosmos.network/t/about-the-signaling-text-category/5947), [community pool spend](https://forum.cosmos.network/t/about-the-community-spend-category/5949), [parameter change](https://forum.cosmos.network/t/about-the-parameter-change-category/5950), [software upgrade](https://forum.cosmos.network/t/about-the-software-upgrade-category/5951).

-Each proposal should contain a summmary with key details about what the proposal hopes to change.
+Each proposal should contain a summary with key details about what the proposal hopes to change.
 If you were viewing only the summary with no other context, it should be a good start to being able to make a decision.

 Assume that many people will stop reading at this point.
 However it is important to provide in-depth information.
 The on-chain proposal text should also include a link to an un-editable version of the text, such as an IPFS pin, and a link to where discussion about the idea is happening.